francisstephan/gin-html-tutorial/README.md

 Now for a little experiment: add an album (as you did in the local version of the app), then list all albums: good, the new album is listed along with the others.
 Now close your computer, read a good book, have a nap, and come back to your app.
 List all albums again: surprise, surprise, the album you previously added has disappeared.

 What happened ?
 After 6 - 7 minutes inactivity, your app was stopped.
 It gets started again when you send a new request from your browser, with all initial values, notably the 'albums' slice: your changes got lost.
-In order to save permanent changes in data, you will need another solution: either a database, or a Volume...
+In order to save permanent changes in data, you will need a persistency solution: either a database, or a Volume...
+More tutorials to come ...